Mexican Rice

 - Bring the liquid to a boil, then reduce the heat to medium low and cover.
 Simmer for 15 minutes.

-- Turn off the heat and let the rice sit for 5 minutes, then fluff with a fork and serve with Carnitas, Pulled Pork, or whatever you'd like.
+- Turn off the heat and leave the pan covered to sit for another 5 minutes before fluffing with a fork.
+Serve with Carnitas, Slow Cooker Pulled Pork, or whatever you'd like to pair with the dish.
 Enjoy!

 Nutrition